Hakaary/rust-manga-scrapper/README.md

 # Rust Manga Scrapper

 ## Description
-This program allows you to scrap manga chapters from [leercapitulo.com](https://www.leercapitulo.com/) in a simple and automated way.
+This program allows you to scrap manga chapters from [leercapitulo.com](https://www.leercapitulo.com/) (spanish only :D) in a simple and automated way.
 It uses Selenium to control a Chrome browser and Reqwest to download chapter images.

 ## Requirements
 - [Chromedriver](https://sites.google.com/chromium.org/driver/) installed and in the PATH.